Supports teeth, bones, muscles, and immune system

 - Ensures good bioavailability as vitamin D is fat soluble

-- Vitamin D plays a role for absorption of calcium
+- Vitamin D plays a role in the body's calcium absorption

 - Supports normal cell division